 You can monitor product groups in the same way as single products, and the signals generated will be converted into the correct number of products.

 For example, let’s say the sensor registers a box that is moving on a conveyor.
 If there are six items in a box, we convert one signal to represent six products.

 Conversion is also useful if you want to count products, but display the quantity of products not in numbers, but other units.
 For example, you could count bags, but display information in kilograms.

 Another example is counting wooden boards using a sensor.
-If you need to know how many metres of boards you have produced, you may use a measuring wheel to register length, but you could also use a sensor to count boards and configure the system to convert that number into metres.
+If you need to know how many meters of boards you have produced, you may use a measuring wheel to register length, but you could also use a sensor to count boards and configure the system to convert that number into meters.